liulei/volks2/README.md

 ### Initial calibration: `gen_cal_initial.py`
 **Description**:

-- This program will conduct fringe fit for each IF and polarization, and then derive the delay and initial phase for each IF and baseline.
+- This program will conduct fringe fit for each IF and polarization of the calibration scan, and then derive the delay and initial phase for each IF and baseline.
 One needs to specify the scan no of the calibration source and time range at the beginning of `main_cal()`.

 **Input**:

 - `scan_no` and time range (`t1` and `t2`) of calibration scan.
 - Visibility file (`.swin`) of calibration scan.

+**Output**:

+- `cal_initial.npy`

 ### Fringe fitting: `pfit.py`
 **Description**:

-- This file contains the main rountine for single pulse  search.
-Since SP search is consuming, the whole process is fully parallalized.
-If available, GPU will be used for speedup.
+- This is the main routine of the volks2 pipeline.
+Visibility data is processed in the follow steps:
+    1. Load calibration information of each baseline (cal_initial.npy);
+    2. For the given time range of a scan:
+    3. For each baseline, load corresponding vis data and conduct calibration, then sum all pols together;
+    4. For each dm, conduct dedispersion;
+    5. For each nsum, combine `nsum` APs together and conduct fringe fitting, save the amplitude after fringe fitting;
+    6. Repeat 2 - 5 until vis data of that scan is processed.

+- To conduct SP search, the integraiton time (accumulation period, AP) is usually very small, e.g. 1.024 ms. Then several these APs are combined together to form different "windows", e.g., 2 ms, 4 ms, 8 ms and 16 ms. This is determined by the `nsum` parameter.
+One may find the snum setting in the `utils.py` file: `cfg.nsum = [2, 4, 8, 16]`.

+- In blind search mode, the dm of the SP is unknown, therefore one has to setup of list of dms, e.g., from 50 to 1000 with an interval of 50.
+For pulsar observation, the dm is known.
+Therefore one only needs to set one dm value.

-- For each scan, data is divided into small pieces based on time, e.g., every 0.5 second, and then sent to the calculation process.
-Each of the selected baselines in this time range are processed and saved in the disk as segXXXX.npy.
+- For parallelization, data is divided into small pieces based on time, e.g., every 0.5 second, and then sent to the calculation process.
+The fitting process is invoked with `mpi` command:

+    `mpirun -np nproc -host hostfile ./pfit.py`

+  At least 2 procs are required.
+The result from this calculation process will be saved as  Depends on the size of the vis data, the fringe fitting might take hours.
+The fitting result of each time piece will be saved in the disk in the name `NoXXXX/segXXXX.npy` (see **output** for a detailed explanation of the file structure), so as to prevent from being lost even if the execution of `pfit.py` is interupted unexpectly.
+Next time `pfit.py` is invoked, those already have been processed will be skipped automatically.

+- Once fringe fitting process is finished, one may have to rerun `./pfit.py` in a single process:

+    `./pfit.py`

+  The program will realize only one proc is invoked and therefore call `combine_seg()`.
+This will combine all seg files in the corresponding scan_no to a single `NoXXXX/fitdump.npy` file.

 **Input**: